VIRGINIA MARINE RESOURCES COMMISSION

 Porbeagle, Lamna nasus

-Thresher, Alopias vulpinus.
+Thresher, Alopias vulpinus

-“Prohibited shark group” means any of the following species:
+"Commercially prohibited shark" means any of the following species:

-Atlantic angel, Squatina dumerili
+Atlantic angel, Squatina dumeril

 Basking, Cetorhinus maximus